bufbuild-ru/docs/docs/bsr/generated-sdks/swift/index.md

   - module commit short name (12 characters) **d8fbf2620c60**
 - The final identifier is the plugin revision **1** for the plugin version

-To discover SDK versions, you can browse a repository's SDK page, which has installation instructions and an interactive UI.If you need a more specific version than the latest, such as needing to install a specific plugin version, you can use the [`buf registry sdk version` command](../../../reference/cli/buf/registry/sdk/version/).Only commits that are on the default label at the time they're pushed to the BSR have populated timestamps.
+To discover SDK versions, you can browse a repository's SDK page, which has installation instructions and an interactive UI.

+If you need a more specific version than the latest, such as needing to install a specific plugin version, you can use the [`buf registry sdk version` command](../../../reference/cli/buf/registry/sdk/version/).

+Only commits that are on the default label at the time they're pushed to the BSR have populated timestamps.
 Timestamps on commits pushed to other labels are zeroed out with `00000000000000` to easily distinguish them as changes in labels that are still in development.

 ## Available plugins

-For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for Swift.To learn more about how these plugins are packaged and distributed, go to the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
+For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for Swift.

+To learn more about how these plugins are packaged and distributed, go to the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
 If you find a useful plugin that should be added, [file an issue](https://github.com/bufbuild/plugins/issues/new/choose).